jerry0519-nycu/database-management/ch2.md

 Data models are important because they serve as a communication tool between different stakeholders (end users, developers, managers) who view data differently.
 They provide a precise description of data's nature and environment, reducing misunderstandings and ensuring consistency in database design.
 A well-designed data model is essential for creating an efficient and scalable database system.

 2. **What are the data model basic building blocks?**
-The basic building blocks of a data model are:
 - **Entity**: A person, thing, or event about which data is collected (e.g., a table in a database).
 - **Attribute**: A characteristic or property of an entity (e.g., a column in a table).
 - **Relationship**: An association between entities (e.g., one-to-many, many-to-many, one-to-one).